-I am currently in my second year of my Master's programme in advanced clinical practice.
-At the start of my course, I was already an experienced nurse with over 20 years of experience in a Renal Department.
-I was excited when I heard about the new ACP job opportunity at Blackpool hospital, as I was waiting for an ACP job opening for many years at my previous trust.
+"I was already an experienced nurse with over 20 years of experience in a renal department.
 Even though the area of practice was different from my area of expertise, I decided to move Trusts and start the new trainee ACP role.

 I felt that the role was very challenging.
 As the environment was new, I found the transition stressful and was apprehensive about my lack of skills and knowledge in a new specialty.
-From an expert nurse in renal medicine, to a novice position in SDEC, this was a real test, but support from the SDEC staff and my mentors made this transition much smoother.
-I had the full support of my ACP team and medical consultants who kept reassuring me on abilities.
+Support from my colleagues and mentors made this transition much smoother.
+I had the full support of my ACP team and medical consultants who kept reassuring me on my abilities.

 Guidance from university, workshops and webinars helped me to enhance my skills and knowledge in the area.
-Additionally, continuous reflection on my practice helped me to identify any gaps in my skills and create a proper learning plan.
+Additionally, continuous reflection on my practice helped me to identify any gaps in my skills and create a proper learning plan."